 There are lots of reasons children can feel anxious about going to school.
 Understanding what they are anxious about is the first step to getting them the support they need at school.

-If your child has school anxiety or is refusing to go to school, it can be a worrying time for you as a parent.
-It’s likely you will want to get them back to school as soon as possible and get back to your normal routine.
-The most important thing is to make sure your child feels supported through their anxiety, then you can build on a plan to get back to school.
+If your child isn’t going to school, you might feel you need to get them back to school as soon as possible.
+The most important thing is to make sure your child feels supported through their anxiety.
+Then you can build a plan to get back to school.

-How can I educate my child who won’t go to school?
+Educating a child who won’t go to school

 Sometimes parents and carers feel that they have tried everything but there is no way to get their child back in school.
 At this point you might be thinking about taking your child out of the school and considering what your other options are.